 I must admit, I have been impressed with the construction of all the motorcycle gear I have reviewed thus far.
-Everything has been very well made and the Shift Womenís Viper Leather jacket is no exception.
+Everything has been very well made and the Shift Women’s Viper Leather jacket is no exception.

 And as for style -- well, the Viper jacket looks so different from most motorcycle jackets that I just had to add one to my wardrobe.

 I normally wear a size small, and that is what I ordered based on the Shift sizing charts and my measurements and the size small fits beautifully.

 To my delight, the sleeves on the Viper jacket are long enough to fit me, which is often an issue.
 The Shift sizing chart recommended a size large for my height, but then I think the body would have been too big.

-Case in point: I was able to try several size small jackets in the Shift lineup, including the Shift Catalina mesh jacket; the Airborne mesh jacket; the Tempest Storm Series jacket and the Envy textile jacket.
+Case in point: I was able to try several size small jackets in the Shift lineup, including the Shift Catalina mesh jacket, the Airborne mesh jacket, the Tempest Storm Series jacket and the Envy textile jacket.

 No boxy jackets or baggy jeans, but jackets and riding jeans that hug a woman’s curves and gloves that fit a woman’s slender hand.

 Princess seams are rounded seams, used in a woman's blouse or shirt to add shape and to help tailor the fit.
-Shift uses princess seams in all of their womenís jackets, and this makes a difference in the way they fit.
+Shift uses princess seams in all of their women’s jackets, and this makes a difference in the way they fit.

 The waist on the Viper jacket is shorter in the front and longer in the back to more easily accommodate sportbike riders but the shape will still work for riders of standard bikes or cruisers.

 For tips on how a motorcycle jacket should fit, see my Joe Rocket Jet Set Jacket Review.

-The removable CE-approved "EVO-Lady" shoulder and elbow armor is specifically designed for women and it's probably the most comfortable armor I have felt in any new jacket I’ve worn.
+The removable CE-approved "EVO-Lady" shoulder and elbow protectors are specifically designed for women and it's probably the most comfortable protectors I have felt in any new jacket I’ve worn.

 The armor in a brand new motorcycle jacket usually feels pretty stiff and sometimes it even pulls on my shoulders before it gets broken in (if ever).

-Most motorcycle jackets don’t come with CE approved back armor, but many do come with a thin pad, which can be replaced with a CE approved back pad.
+Most motorcycle jackets don’t come with CE approved back protection but many do come with a thin pad, which can be replaced with a CE approved back pad.

 The Viper jacket doesn't include reflective piping or material.
 However, the white version of the jacket is obviously more visible at night than the black version, but night-time reflective strips would have been a great addition.

-The white jacket is adorned with silver synthetic leather strips for detailing, while the black version has black synthetic strips that look like snakeskin -- a subtle reference to the jacketís namesake.
+The white jacket is adorned with silver synthetic leather strips for detailing, while the black version has black synthetic strips that look like snakeskin -- a subtle reference to the jacket’s namesake.